robjohncox/uwsgi-monitor-playground/research.md

   custom query language.
 * __Grafana__: a web based dashboard interface that integrates closely with Prometheus and enables creation of dashboards & re-use of ones already created and available online.
-* __AlertManager__: a general alerts handling system that integrates closely with Prometheus and provides a rule based system and web UI for managing alerts.
+* __Alertmanager__: a general alerts handling system that integrates closely with Prometheus and provides a rule based system and web UI for managing alerts.

 ## Running the example code